cambiotraining/hpc-intro-sanger/05-job_arrays.md

 hostname
 ```

-Submitting this script with `bsub lsf/parallel_arrays.sh` will launch 3 jobs.
+Submitting this script with `bsub -R"select[mem>1000] rusage[mem=1000]" -M1000 lsf/parallel_arrays.sh` will launch 3 jobs.
-The "_%I_" keyword is used in our output filename (`-o`) and will be replaced by the array number, so that we end up with three files: `parallel_arrays_1.log`, `parallel_arrays_2.log` and `parallel_arrays_3.log`.
+The "_%I_" keyword is used in our output filename (`-o`) and will be replaced by the array number, so that we end up with three files: `parallel_arrays_1.out`, `parallel_arrays_2.out` and `parallel_arrays_3.out`.
+You can then investigate the results using `head logs/parallel_arrays*out`.
 You could also include the "_%J_" keyword to add the Job ID number.
 Looking at the output in those files should make it clearer that `$LSB_JOBINDEX` stores the array number of each job, and that each of them uses 2 CPUS (`-n2` option).
 The compute node that they run on may be variable (depending on which node was available to run each job).

 :::note
-You can define job array numbers in multiple ways, not just sequencially.
+You can define job array numbers in multiple ways, not just sequentially.

 <details><summary>More</summary>
 Here are some examples: